Nanopore-Hackathon/wf-modidec_data-curation/README.md

 ### Preparation
 Before you use the data curation step prepare a reference fasta file containing only a single transcript of interest.
 Navigate to Launch on Epi2Me and click on the wf-modidec_data-curation workflow.
-Press Launch again and you will be linked to the menu.
+Press Launch on the right side of the page and you will be linked to the menu.

 Define the following variables: